andreterceiro/dio-git-github-bootcamp/README.md

 An official Microsoft [training](https://learn.microsoft.com/en-us/training/paths/github-foundations/) about Github.

-Privileges of a personal Github account:
+Resources related to a personal Github account:

 ![detailed resources of a Github personal account](images/detailed-resources-github-personal-account.png)

 Exists a free Github plan for organizations.

-Resources of a Github pro account:
+Resources related to a pro Github account:

 ![detailed resources of a Github pro account](images/detailed-resources-github-pro-account.png)